Mizar and Alcor: Test of eyesight

-6-star system
+Six-star system

-Benedetto Castelli, one of the Galileo's colleagues in the 17th century, observed Mizar through a telescope and realized that it was a binary system: Mizar A and Mizar B. Then, throughout the 19th century and the beginning of the 20th century, with the help of spectroscopy, scientists showed that Mizar A and B were both binary systems.
-In 1908, the Alcor-Mizar system was the first 5-star system ever discovered.
+Benedetto Castelli, one of Galileo's colleagues in the 17th century, observed Mizar through a telescope and realized that it was a binary system: Mizar A and Mizar B. Then, throughout the 19th century and the beginning of the 20th century, with the help of spectroscopy, scientists showed that Mizar A and B were both binary systems.
+In 1908, the Alcor-Mizar system was the first apparent five-star system ever discovered.

-In 2009, Eric Mamajek and his colleagues from the University of Rochester, while searching for exoplanets, discovered that Alcor was also a binary system, making the Alcor and Mizar a 6-star system.
+In 2009, Eric Mamajek and his colleagues from the University of Rochester, while searching for exoplanets, discovered that Alcor was also a binary system, making Alcor and Mizar a six-star system.
 The same conclusion was independently found by Ben Oppenheimer from the American Natural History Museum.